massalabs/massa-docs/web3-dev/smart-contracts/getting-started.rst

 ~~~~~~~~~~~~~~~~~~~~

 Make sure that you have the latest version of the Massa node.
 If not, :ref:`install it <testnet-install>` and :ref:`run it <testnet-running>`.

-If you don't have any wallet configured yet, `create a new one <https://github.com/massalabs/massa/wiki/wallet>`_.

-If you're using a brand new wallet, add some coins by sending your address to `testnet-faucet discord channel <https://discord.com/channels/828270821042159636/866190913030193172>`_.

-If you are using an existing wallet, make sure that you have some coins on it.

-In any case, keep the `address` of your wallet, you will use it later.

 .. note::